-There will be five (5) unit exams and one (1) comprehensive final exam in this course.
+There will be six (4) unit exams, one (1) midterm and one (1) comprehensive final exam in this course.

-- Unit exams will consist of 60% of the final course grade.
-The unit exams will be administered throughout the course, refer to class calendar for the date and time. - Comprehensive final will consist of 27.5% of the final grade.
+- Unit exams will consist of 50% of the final course grade.
+The unit exams will be administered throughout the course, refer to class calendar for the date and time. - Midterm will consist of 15%.
+The midterm exam will be administered at the middle of the course, refer to class calendar for the date and time. - Comprehensive final will consist of 25% of the final grade.
 The final exam will be administered at the end of the course, refer to class calendar for the date and time.
 The final exam is comprehensive of all didactic. - There is no Final exemption.

 See course calendar and Blackboard for exam schedule.
 Students must be on time for Exams.
 Once doors are closed and instructions have started in the designated testing environment (computer lab or classroom) no one will be admitted.
 For the first missed exam, the missed exam will be replaced by the final exam grade.
 A 2nd missed exam will result in a "0".
 In an emergency or school-sponsored event and with proper instructor notification prior to exam/class, an exception may be reviewed case-by-case.
-If the instructor has been properly notified prior to the exam, the instructor may make specific arrangements with the student to take the missed exam.
 Exams will be administered on either an iPad or computer in the computer lab, on occasion there may be an exam given in the classroom.
 Cell phones, smart watches, athletic Fitbits, student badges, personal calculators, or any electronic learning device are not allowed in the classroom or computer lab during testing, unless specified by instructor.
 Ball caps, long sleeves and large heavy jackets are to be left either in the classroom/hallway during testing.
 Backpacks, handbags, food or drink not allowed in the computer lab at any time.
 Unit Exam and Final Exam scores will not be rounded.